 Want to Learn More About Rebuilding Your Credit?

-At Wolfson Bolton, our Troy credit repair attorneys can help you navigate the above steps as well as provide additional advice and resources based on your unique situation.
+At Wolfson Bolton Kochis PLLC, our Metro Detroit credit repair attorneys can help you navigate the above steps as well as provide additional advice and resources based on your unique situation.
 Please don’t hesitate to contact us to learn about your legal rights and options during a free consultation.

-Call Wolfson Bolton at (248) 609-1855 with any questions about credit reports and how to rebuild your credit score after bankruptcy.
+Call Wolfson Bolton Kochis PLLC at (248) 609-1855 with any questions about credit reports and how to rebuild your credit score after bankruptcy.